Linguistics 001 Fall 2020 Final Project Due Th 12/22

 Q: When is the project due?

-A: On the last day of class.
+A: On the last day of the semester.

 Q: How should I submit the project?